EntelectChallenge/2016-Bomberman/README.md

 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.

 ## Release Notes

+### Version 1.2.1 - 30 April 2016
+Change Log:

+1. Added missing requirements.txt file for python bots.
+2. Support spaces in bot path executable.
+3. Use the game seed as console display and replay folder name instead of the seed used to generate the map.
+4. Added Scala sample bot (Thank you markvrensburg).
+5. Changed trigger bomb command behaviour to allow bots to trigger bombs even if they have bombs currently exploding on the map.
+6. Updated the map.txt to print player bombs on the same line, each bomb separated by a comma.

+How will this affect me?

+1. If you are developing a python bot, please include the requirement txt file.
+2. Bots will now be allowed to have spaces in their directory/file name.
+3. If passing in a seed to the game engine, it will now correctly display that seed and use it as the replay folder name.
+4. Entries developed using Scala will now be allowed.
+5. The game engine will no longer throw an exception and discard your command if you trigger a bomb while one of your other bombs are exploding.
+The new behaviour will only take non exploding bombs into consideration for the trigger command.
+6. If you have a parser for the map.txt it will have to be updated to no longer take the new lines in to consideration when parsing bombs planted by players.

 ### Version 1.1.1 - 23 April 2016
 Change Log: